egemenimre/opticks/docs/models/sharpness.md

 The MTF value (or the curve) is wavelength dependent.
 The optical MTF is usually expressed either as multiple curves for each wavelength within the limits of the imager (for example red, green and blue for a colour imager) or as a single curve with the weighted average of multiple curves.

+If there is an obstruction in front of the aperture (such as the secondary mirrors in most reflecting telescopes), the MTF curve is affected.
+It lowers the MTF in lower frequencies and increases it in the higher frequencies.

 The real optical MTF will be lower than this value, due to real world design limitations, materials, manufacturing, integration as well as mechanical and thermal loads.
 This is usually simulated in a software like Zemax and eventually measured in the lab.

 #### Aberration Transfer Factor (ATF) and Aberrated Optical MTF